-- If you are reporting a Medefense, cyber liability, or employment practices liability claim, you must report it to TMLT no later than 60 days from the date you became aware of the claim.
+- If you are reporting a Medefense or cyber liability claim, you must report it to TMLT no later than 60 days from the date you became aware of the claim.
 For an employment practices liability claim, you have 75 days to report.

 Do not discuss the case with anyone except a TMLT claims representative or the attorney assigned to defend you.
 You should also: